 If there’s one thing every inventory strategy and plan should include, it’s having access to data and insights for inventory forecasting purposes.

-Inventory forecasting is the process of figuring out how much inventory you will need to fulfill future orders based on how many units of each product you predict you will sell over a specific period of time.
+Inventory forecasting is the process of figuring out how much inventory you will need to fulfil future orders based on how many units of each product you predict you will sell over a specific period of time.

 When forecasting, you will have to consider planned promotions, the holiday shopping season, and other external events (e.g., when shoppers may be distracted during an election cycle or when shopper will be bored during a COVID lockdown).